-Pepperstone is a very popular multi asset broker, that was founded in 2010.
-They are licensed and regulated by; BaFin Germany, ASIC Australia, FCA United Kingdom and the DFSA in United Arab Emirates.
+Pepperstone is a very large multi asset broker, that was founded in 2010.
+They are licensed and regulated in many countries including; BaFin Germany, ASIC Australia, FCA United Kingdom, CySEC Cyprus, and the DFSA in United Arab Emirates.

-As the leading Forex broker in Australia they offer a very wide variety of currency pairs and crosses for every type of Forex trader.
-They are not just a simple Forex broker, but rather the leader in Forex, Crypto Currency CFD’s, Shares, Indexes, Options & Commodity CFDs.
+Based in Australia, with a global presence, they offer a wide variety of currency pairs for every type of Forex trader.
+They are not just a simple Forex broker, but rather the leader in Forex, Crypto, Shares, Indexes, Options & Commodity CFDs.
 While there are many brokers offering CFD trading for Crypto Currencies, Pepperstone is by far the leader.
 They have supper tight spreads, which we monitored during our review of being $30.

 Pepperstone Account Types